Bordeaux hailstorm 'unprecedented', says wine estate owner - Decanter

 After losses due to the spring frost of 2017, some Bordeaux growers will again face a complicated vintage in 2018.

-‘The intensity of the storm is unprecedented,’ said Pierre-Henry Cosyns, winemaker in Bourg and owner of Château Grand Launay.
+‘The intensity of the storm is unprecedented,’ said Pierre-Henri Cosyns, winemaker in Bourg and owner of Château Grand Launay.
 ‘The next day, the ice had still not completely melted.’

 Before hitting Bourg and Blaye, hailstones hit parts of southern Médoc, including the vineyards of Château d’Agassac, among other estates, and the communes of Parempuyre, Ludon-Médoc and Macau.